Where Are They Now: Former Panthers radio voice Mick Mixon

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Just as it were countless times during his 17-year tenure as the voice of the Panthers, Mick Mixon had a question following last season’s tough loss to the Falcons, but this time, his question wasn’t directed at any of Carolina’s coaches.
+(CHARLOTTE SPORTS LIVE) – Just as it were countless times during his 17-year tenure as the voice of the Panthers, Mick Mixon had a question following last season’s tough loss to the Falcons, but this time, his question wasn’t directed at any of Carolina’s coaches.
 It was in fact to his wife.

 “They lost honey,” Mixon recalls saying.
 “What do you want to do for dinner?”